iskandr/fancyimpute/README.md

 * `SimpleFill`: Replaces missing entries with the mean or median of each column.

-* `DenseKNN`: Nearest neighbor imputations which weights samples using the mean squared difference on features for which two rows both have observed data.
+* `KNN`: Nearest neighbor imputations which weights samples using the mean squared difference on features for which two rows both have observed data.

 * `SoftImpute`: Matrix completion by iterative soft thresholding of SVD decompositions.
 Inspired by the [softImpute](https://web.stanford.edu/~hastie/swData/softImpute/vignette.html) package for R, which is based on [Spectral Regularization Algorithms for Learning Large Incomplete Matrices](http://web.stanford.edu/~hastie/Papers/mazumder10a.pdf) by Mazumder et. al.